Infamous Second Son: Endings

 If Delsin has good Karma, he spares Augustine and exposes her crimes to the public.
 She is arrested and the D.U.P. disbands.
 Delsin, Fetch and Eugene successfully champion for peaceful co-existence between humans and Conduits, starting what is dubbed the "Second Age".
 All of the imprisoned Conduits are freed from Curdun Cay.
-Delsin returns to the reservation and heals the tribe members with his powers, then paints a mural in Reggie's honor.
+Delsin returns to the reservation and heals the tribe members with his powers, then spray paints a mural in Reggie's honor.

 If Delsin has evil Karma, he kills Augustine and, together with Fetch and Eugene, takes control of Seattle.
 He plans to release all of the imprisoned Conduits and absorb their powers, but first returns to the reservation.
 Upon making his way back there, Delsin is confronted by Betty, now in a wheelchair, who exiles him from the tribe for the killings in Seattle.
 If Delsin has level 5 "Infamous" karma, the scene is slightly longer, depicting a shocked and angered Delsin destroying the reservation with his powers.